FriesW/PhotoProof/README.md

 # PhotoProof
 A project for the 2017 [Tiger-Hacks](http://tiger-hacks.com/) hackathon.
+Is also on [Devpost](https://devpost.com/software/photoproof).

+Overall first place winner!

 ## Inspiration